lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

 # Caálculuso
 :label:`sec_calculus`

-Finding the area of a polygon had remained mysterious until at least 2,500 years ago, when ancient Greeks divided a polygon into triangles and summed their areas.
-To find the area of curved shapes, such as a circle, ancient Greeks inscribed polygons in such shapes.
-As shown in :numref:`fig_circle_area`, an inscribed polygon with more sides of equal length better approximates the circle.
-This process is also known as the *method of exhaustion*.

 Encontrar a área de um polígono permaneceu um mistério até pelo menos 2.500 anos atrás, quando os gregos antigos dividiam um polígono em triângulos e somavam suas áreas.
 Para encontrar a área de formas curvas, como um círculo,